 The Effect of Synaptic Pruning and Adverse Childhood Experiences

 Adverse childhood experiences dramatically change the connections between and the number of neurons in the developing brain.
-These neuronal changes can change our personalities and perceptions because pruning rids the brain of synapses which are not needed.
+These neuronal changes can change our personalities and perceptions because pruning rids the brain of synapses that are not needed.

 Which synapses we rid ourselves of is based on our experiences, and ACEs hijack our experience-based pruning.
-The loss of the of the brain cells which should have been used in developing healthy connections to others leaves us emotionally scarred and with deficits in our world view.
+The loss of the brain cells which should have been used in developing healthy connections to others leaves us emotionally scarred and with deficits in our world view.

 The learning of language is one good example of how our minds can learn and how that time is limited.

 When babies are born, they do not distinguish between languages nor the accents within them.
 Our inability to distinguish languages and accents is automatic, as we are hardwired in utero to listen to those around us.
-At birth we cannot tell one language from another.
+At birth, we cannot tell one language from another.